-• The DSL logs behaviour and safeguarding issues related to online safety.
-Incident report logs can be provided at any time via CPOMS logs and reports and will be routinely produced and discussed at Governor, SLT and staff level as appropriate.
+- The DSL logs behaviour and safeguarding issues related to online safety.
+Incident report logs can be provided at any time via CPOMS logs and reports and will be routinely produced and discussed at Governor, SLT and staff level as appropriate. - This policy will be reviewed every year by the DSL/Deputy DSL.
+At every review, the policy will be shared with the governing board.
+The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+This is important because technology, and the risks and harms related to it, evolve and change rapidly.